HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 building" as a conditional use.
 The office use by ACR is presently

-non-conforming, as might be that by the Nordic Council in the future.
+non -conforming, as might be that by the Nordic Council in the future.

-Therefore, to develOp the type of multi-purpose building proposed
+Therefore, to develop the type of multi -purpose building proposed

-would probably require a rezoning, possibly to Pub-Public, which would
+would probably require a rezoning, possibly to Pub -Public, which would

 zone's provisions.